 As a proxy for the demonstration of competency, the value of certifications relies on subjective perception.
 Most people see autistics as inferior and incompetent in social skills.
 Hence, the positive impression of having a reputable certificate can be easily cancelled by the negative impression of identifying as autistic.

 Being openly autistic is less of a problem if the certification is related to technical skills such as programming, academic skills such as quantum physics, or artistic skills such as fine arts.
 The more our choice of career requires people skills, the more severely affected our professional reputation will be by autism.

 If they can work well with non-autistics, then their priority is to dispel the misconception that they have poor social skills.
-Paper qualifications are useless for this purpose.
+Almost all paper qualifications are useless for this purpose (though we might still consider Applied Drama, Applied Teaching and Applied Counselling).
 Instead, they must use highly visible social achievements such as organising large public events, starting businesses and facilitating interactive in-person workshops.

 While certifications may be correlated with ability, it is not always so especially if they were not designed to accommodate diverse types of people.
 For instance, counselling certifications impose non-autistic standards of social behaviour and competencies on all trainees, even if it is an autistic trainee working with autistic clients.

 Certification assessments have right and wrong answers as well as a right and wrong way of behaving.
 If we do not answer or behave correctly, we will fail and be denied the certifications.
 For subjective questions/activities, what is right and wrong are not based on our life experiences and worldview, but the life experiences and worldview of the senior elites assessing us.